Skip to primary navigation Skip to content Skip to footer

 Animal Welfare

-To keep the specimens in adequate physical and mental states, an environmental enrichment program is carried out through the use of various techniques.
-The program consists of making modifications to theenvironment to which the specimens are normally accustomed and can be divided into 6 categories:
+To maintain the animals in adequate physical and mental condition, an environmental enrichment program is implemented using various techniques.
+The program consists of making modifications to the environment to which the animals are normally accustomed and can be divided into six categories:

 • STRUCTURAL ENRICHMENT